fpiumi/A549_cDNA_Y2H_library_characterization_workflow/README.md

 -o specifies the name of the output file, which includes the read counts file.bam is an alignment file: in this file, the reads we want to count are aligned to the same genome as the annotation file.

-Output :
-counts.txt
 For each meta-feature, the “Length” column gives the total length of genomic regions covered by features included in that meta-feature. the “Length” column typically contains the total number of non-overlapping bases in exons belonging to the same gene for each gene.
 Strand : exons number of a gene

 ## Step 11: Reads summarization with transcriptome bam files
-feature counts is not working with transcriptome bam files, the following script must be used :
+featureCounts summarization is not working with transcriptome bam files, the following script must be used:

 Script 11.samtools_counts_transcriptome_files
 ```shell